List of countries by suicide rate

 A map of global suicide rates, age-standardized per 100,000 population, 2021.

-Please note that in some countries and territories, suicide rates appear absurdly high because they have populations of fewer than 100,000 people, which causes distortions in the rates.
+Please note that in some countries and territories, suicide rates appear high because they have populations of fewer than 100,000 people, which causes distortions in the rates.

 The following are lists of countries by estimated suicide rates as published by the World Health Organization (WHO) and other sources.

 In many countries, suicide rates are underreported due to social stigma, cultural or legal concerns.
-Thus, these figures cannot be used to compare real suicide rates, which are unknown in most countries.
+Thus, these figures may not reflect actual suicide rates, which are unknown in many countries.

 The global total of suicide deaths decreased from an estimated 762,000 in 2000 to 717,000 in 2021, which is 9.1 deaths per 100,000 population.
 In high-income countries, male and female rates of suicidal behaviors differ compared to the rest of the world: while women are reportedly more prone to suicidal thoughts, rates of suicide are higher among men, which has been described as a "silent epidemic".

 In 2021, the global rate of suicide deaths for men was 12.3 per 100,000, more than double the rate for women, which stood at 5.9 per 100,000 population.
 However, the sex disparity was uneven across regions, with a male-to-female ratio ranging from as low as 1.4 in the Southeast Asia Region to nearly 4.0 in the Region of the Americas.